parmod25feb/sample-python-programs/README.md

 10. Python program to print a string cool equal co2l or abbcccdde equal to ab2c3d2e
 11. Python program to reverse the string using slice method, range function and an empty string
 12. Python program to convert a List of Characters into String
+13. Python program to check first and last item of the list are equal or not
+14. Python program to reverse a list/array in chunks